Netherlands Bioinformatics Centre: Bioinformatics software

 A wide variety of bioinformatics software has been created by people involved in NBIC.
 NBIC also hosted a service to coordinate software development (Trac server with software releases and project documentation).
 Many tools are also made available through NBIC's own open Galaxy server.

 Industrial links

 First steps have been made to include commercial entities, among others, via the Bioinformatics Industrial Users Platform (BIUP).
 The BIUP, though still in its start-up phase in mid-2011, has already attracted partners such as DSM.

 Community building

 A large part of NBIC's efforts focus on developing new or strengthening existing bio-informatics communities.
 For example, NBIC hosted the 2011 Galaxy Community Conference.

-The Netherlands Bioinformatics for Proteomics Platform (for short NBPP) is a joint initiative of the Netherlands Bioinformatics Centre (NBIC) and the Netherlands Proteomics Centre (NPC).
+The Netherlands Bioinformatics for Proteomics Platform (NBPP) is a joint initiative of the Netherlands Bioinformatics Centre (NBIC) and the Netherlands Proteomics Centre (NPC).
+It provides data processing services to analyse proteomics liquid chromatography-mass spectrometry (LC-MS) data based on open source tools or tools developed by members of and available within the platform.
+This builds an infrastructure that allows non-experts i.e. wet lab scientists to run a typical proteomics analysis pipelines and workflows, and for experts to experiment with different variations of the analysis.

 The inaugural meeting of the Global Organisation for Bioinformatics Learning, Education and Training (GOBLET) was held at NBIC in November 2012.